The Tag class turned out to be something of a beast, partly because

 to the getter-, setter- and deleter-methods for theflat-text

-value that would be used elsewhere to fetch a new list from the flat-text value, or to join the instance's list as a new flat-text value:def __init__( self, getter, setter, deleter, separator, iterable=[] ): self._getter = getter self._setter = setter self._deleter = deleter self._separator = separator list.__init__( self, iterable )
+attributes to the__init__of the new class, as well as aseparatorvalue that would be used elsewhere to fetch a new list from the flat-text value, or to join the instance's list as a new flat-text value:def __init__( self, getter, setter, deleter, separator, iterable=[] ): self._getter = getter self._setter = setter self._deleter = deleter self._separator = separator list.__init__( self, iterable ) - I defined two helper-methods (

-) that would refresh the instance's list-values from the flat-text attribute and re-set the flat-text value from the current list-values, respectively:def _pullFromGetter( self ): print '### Calling %s._SetclassName' % self.__class__.__name__ # remove all current members while len( self ): self.remove( 0 ) # get the new values values = self._getter() # append each of them to self for value in values: self.append( value ) def _pushToSetter( self ): print '### Calling %s._pushToSetter' % self.__class__.__name__ self._setter( self._separator.join( self ) )
+_pullFromGetter()and_pushToSetter()) that would refresh the instance's list-values from the flat-text attribute and re-set the flat-text value from the current list-values, respectively:def _pullFromGetter( self ): print '### Calling %s._SetclassName' % self.__class__.__name__ # remove all current members while len( self ): self.remove( 0 ) # get the new values values = self._getter() # append each of them to self for value in values: self.append( value ) def _pushToSetter( self ): print '### Calling %s._pushToSetter' % self.__class__.__name__ self._setter( self._separator.join( self ) ) - I overrode all of the methods of

-that could affect the members if the base list, following a pattern like:def __some_list_method__( self, [args] ): # Call the original list-method against the instance, # with the arguments passed to the method self.__some_list_method__( self, [args] ) # Call a protected helper-method to update the # "flat-text" value in the object that the # instance relates to self._pushToSetter()
+listthat could affect the members if the base list, following a pattern like:def __some_list_method__( self, [args] ): # Call the original list-method against the instance, # with the arguments passed to the method self.__some_list_method__( self, [args] ) # Call a protected helper-method to update the # "flat-text" value in the object that the # instance relates to self._pushToSetter() - Finally, in a very stripped-down copy of

-, I created basic property getter-, setter- and deleter-methods and the corresponding properties, wiring things up so that:- The deleter-methods for the
+Tag, I created basic property getter-, setter- and deleter-methods and the corresponding properties, wiring things up so that:- The deleter-methods for the

-; - The setter-methods for the
+*Listproperties created a new, empty instance ofAttributeValueList; - The setter-methods for the

-storage-object, then added in the new values; - The setter-methods for the
+*Listproperties removed all members from the currentAttributeValueListstorage-object, then added in the new values; - The setter-methods for the

 flat-text

-attributes would call the_pullFromGetter
+attributes would call the_pullFromGettermethod of theirAttributeValueListequivalent;

-property-set in the POC shows all of that:def _GetclassName( self ): return self._attributes.get( 'class' ) def _GetclassList( self ): return self._classList def _SetclassName( self, value ): self._attributes[ 'class' ] = value self._classList._pullFromGetter() def _SetclassList( self, value ): self._classList = AttributeValueList( self._GetclassName, self._SetclassName, self._DelclassName, ' ', value ) def _DelclassName( self ): try: del self._attributes[ 'class' ] except KeyError: pass def _DelclassList( self ): self._classList = AttributeValueList( self._GetclassName, self._SetclassName, self._DelclassName, ' ' ) className = property( _GetclassName, _SetclassName, _DelclassName ) classList = property( _GetclassList, _SetclassList, _DelclassList )
+classList/classNameclassListproperty-set in the POC shows all of that:def _GetclassName( self ): return self._attributes.get( 'class' ) def _GetclassList( self ): return self._classList def _SetclassName( self, value ): self._attributes[ 'class' ] = value self._classList._pullFromGetter() def _SetclassList( self, value ): self._classList = AttributeValueList( self._GetclassName, self._SetclassName, self._DelclassName, ' ', value ) def _DelclassName( self ): try: del self._attributes[ 'class' ] except KeyError: pass def _DelclassList( self ): self._classList = AttributeValueList( self._GetclassName, self._SetclassName, self._DelclassName, ' ' ) className = property( _GetclassName, _SetclassName, _DelclassName ) classList = property( _GetclassList, _SetclassList, _DelclassList ) - The deleter-methods for the

 def printItem( item ):